BlogSix years of medical cannabis: What does it mean to you?

 • Or, those with multiple sclerosis related spasticity that is not responding to traditional treatments

-But, as many now know - medical cannabis has shown to benefit a vast and diverse range of health conditions.
+But, as many now know - medical cannabis has been shown to benefit a vast and diverse range of health conditions.
 From chronic pain, to sleeping disorders, to mental health concerns and gastroenterological conditions - research suggests medical cannabis has the potential to help over 29 million adults in the UK - or around 50% of the population.

 Despite this, since 2018, it's believed only five patients have secured NHS prescriptions for medical cannabis outside of this prescribing criteria.
 But, there's an estimated 40,000 medical cannabis patients in the UK.
 And these patients are accessing cannabis-based treatments through services like Releaf.

-So, we decided to speak to those working at the forefront of medical cannabis.
-And here’s what our team had to say:
+So, we decided to speak to those working at the forefront of medical cannabis, and ask them 'What does medical cannabis mean to you?'.

 Medical cannabis means transforming healthcare